 MDCC students, faculty, staff, or third parties may request information or advice, including whether certain conduct may violate the Policy; seek informal resolution; or file a formal complaint.
-These three options are described below.
-Initiating Parties are encouraged to bring their concerns to the Title IX Coordinator.
+These 2018-2019 Catalog/Student Handbook 106

 As set forth below, interim measures designed to support and protect the initiating party or the college community may be considered or implemented at any time, including during a request for information or advice, informal resolution, or a formal complaint proceeding.
 Consistent with the College's policy, interim measures might include, among others: restrictions on contact; course-schedule alteration; changes in housing; leaves of absence; or increased monitoring of certain areas of the campus.
 These interim measures are subject to review and revision throughout the processes described below.